abohoseini/CppCodingBits/README.md

     - Both the left and right subtrees must also be binary search trees.

 #### Example 1:
-    2
+|    2
-   / \
+|   / \
-  1   3
+|  1   3
 Binary tree [2,1,3], return true.

 #### Example 2:
-    1
+|    1
-   / \
+|   / \
-  2   3
+|  2   3
 Binary tree [1,2,3], return false.
 Refrerence: leetCode.com

 ## Longest Common Prefix
-// Write a function to find the longest common prefix string amongst an array of strings.
+Write a function to find the longest common prefix string amongst an array of strings.
 Refrerence: leetCode.com

 ## The Maze
-Given a 2d vector Maze, mouse position and cheese position, solve maze.
+Given a 2D vector of a maze, mouse position and cheese position, solve the maze.
+Both recursive and iterative solutions are implemented.